Is it OK to discipline children by spanking them? According to a recent Reuters/Ipsos poll, many people believe it is.

 Hitting a child elicits precisely the feelings one does not want to generate in a child: distress, anger, fear, shame and disgust.
 Studies show that children who are hit will identify with the aggressor, and they are more likely to become hitters themselves (i.e., bullies and future abusers of their children and spouses).
 They tend to learn to use violent behavior as a way to deal with disputes.

-Holinger: The usual answer is to get children to do what parents think is best for them.
+The usual reason parents spank is to get children to do what parents think is best for them.
 And, yet, the answer is much more complicated.

 Dealing with children can stir up very charged and old feelings.
 The arguments and screaming of a child can push the same buttons that your own parents or siblings pushed long ago.